kaungsithu19/Automated-Container-Deployment-and-Administration-in-the-Cloud/ansible/playbook/README.md

 ansible-playbook -i inventory_file playbook.yml
 ```

-This command will execute each task in the playbook, setting up Docker on your server.
+This command will execute each task in the playbook, setting up Docker on the server.

-## Conclusion

-This playbook provides a simple way to automate the Docker installation process using Ansible.
-With this setup, you can save time and ensure a consistent Docker environment on your server.